-By default, citrus essential oils are photosensitizing.
-That is, if you apply them to your skin, they greatly enhance the effect of the sun on your skin, meaning you are very likely to get a burn.
+Many citrus essential oils are inherently photosensitizing.
+That is, if you apply them to your skin at a high enough percentage, they greatly enhance the effect of the sun on your skin, meaning you are very likely to get a burn.

-Litsea cubeba, lemon myrtle, and lemongrass essential oils are great alternatives—they smell citrussy, but are not sensitizing.
+Litsea cubeba, lemon myrtle, and lemongrass essential oils are also good alternatives.

 Posted in: Ingredients